NEC Nijmegen: 2013–present: Relegations and promotions

 At the end of the 2013–14 season, NEC prevented automatic relegation by holding Ajax to a 2–2 draw in Amsterdam on the last matchday with a brace from Alireza Jahanbakhsh.
-However, in the following relegation play-offs, NEC lost 4–1 on aggregate to Eerste Divisie's 16th placed Sparta Rotterdam and was relegated to the second tier of Dutch football, ending a 20-year run in the top flight.
+However, in the following relegation play-offs, NEC lost 4–1 on aggregate to Eerste Divisie's 3rd placed Sparta Rotterdam and was relegated to the second tier of Dutch football, ending a 20-year run in the top flight.

 They bounced back however at the first attempt after beating Sparta 1–0 on 3 April 2015 to clinch the Eerste Divisie title with six games left.
-On 28 May 2017, NEC faced relegation again after two years in the Eredivisie after losing 5–1 on aggregate against NAC Breda.
+On 28 May 2017, NEC was relegated again after two years in the Eredivisie after losing 5–1 on aggregate against NAC Breda.

 They reached the promotion play-offs in both the 2017–18 and 2018–19 seasons, but lost in the semi-finals on both occasions to FC Emmen and RKC Waalwijk.
 For the 2019–20 season, the club took the unusual step of appointing three head coaches: Adrie Bogers, Rogier Meijer and Francois Gesthuizen – the club finished in eighth place, which would have granted them a place in the play-offs, but due to the ongoing COVID-19 pandemic in the Netherlands, there was no promotion or relegation between Eredivisie and Eerste Divisie.

 In May 2021, the club once again achieved promotion to the Eredivisie after beating NAC Breda 2–1 in the final of the promotion/relegation play-offs.

+On 17 May 2026, NEC beat Go Ahead Eagles to finish their best ever Eredivisie season in 3rd place, qualifying for the Champions League preliminary phase in the process.